brbaso/mod_zooitems/README.md

 Different media positions choice.
 Additional *Cross - first left* and *Cross - first right* reflects on the *List theme* with *Default layout* by switching position of media from left to right and from right to left respectively, through the item list's rows.

 5.)

+Application:

+Here you choose ZOO Application to show items.
+You need to have at least one Application defined in the ZOO Component.

 6.)